A View Into the Miami Heat’s Local TV Deal

 The 6.59 share for the 2011-12 NBA season represented approximately 104,000 TV households in its primary Miami-Ft.
 Lauderdale DMA (and perhaps as much as 180,000 total TV households, when including the 1.3 million additional TV households within the full reach of Heat broadcasts on Sun Sports in West Palm Beach–Fort Pierce–Port St. Lucie and Fort Myers–Naples), and rising quickly.

-That’s more than 40% (and potentially a lot more when including all TV households within the full reach of Sun Sports) of the 258,000 TV homes averaged by the huge-market Los Angeles Lakers at the time.
+That’s more than 40% (and potentially a lot more when including all TV households within the full reach of Sun Sports) of the 258,000 TV homes averaged by the huge-market Los Angeles Lakers at the time they signed their deal.
 Is it all that difficult, then, to envision the Heat negotiating for a deal roughly 40% of the size of that of the Lakers, supported by what at the time was presumed to be a long-term relationship with the NBA’s biggest television-watching guarantee in superstar LeBron James?
 Perhaps not so coincidentally, that equates to an average local TV rights payout of at least $80 million per season.
-The rumors, then, seemed to have some logical validity.
+The rumors, then, seemed to have at least some logical validity.

 But rumors of such negotiations were quickly shot down by Fox.
 “There’s no truth to that report whatsoever,” said Chris Bellitti, Vice President of Communications for the Fox Sports Network.
 “We are in the middle of a long-term deal with the Heat that has several years remaining.”

-What the erroneous report failed to recognize was that in 2008, just four years into the original eight year term, Fox and the Heat had executed a six-year extension to their local TV rights contract, to run through the 2017-18 NBA season.
+In perpetuating the rumors, what many may not have realized was that in 2008, just four years into the current eight-year term, Fox and the Heat had executed a six-year extension to their local TV rights contract, to run through the 2017-18 NBA season.

 Which begs the questions: Why would Arison sign such an extension?
 And why did he sign it when he did, with so many years still remaining on the existing contract?